Philly Restaurants for a Romantic Date Night

 Zahav

-Getting a primetime Zahav reservation is one of the most coveted achievements among lovers of good food in the city.
-Named the most outstanding restaurant in the country at the 2019 James Beard Awards, this modern Israeli gem is a must for people in search of a special meal.
-It’s recently become our go-to birthday spot when we can get in.
+Getting a primetime Zahav reservation is one of the most coveted achievements among lovers of good food.
+Once named the most outstanding restaurant in the country, this modern Israeli gem is our go-to birthday spot (when we can get in).
+We love that the service is attentive and the dishes are next-level, but it somehow never feels pretentious or stuffy.

-The design of Zahav is meant to evoke Jerusalem courtyards with golden lighting and luxurious booths.
-Visitors can appreciate the decoration while enjoying some of the most incredible hummus ever made plus one of the best dishes in the city—chef Michael Solomonov’s tender lamb shoulder with pomegranate molasses and chickpeas.
+The restaurant’s design is meant to evoke Jerusalem courtyards with golden lighting and luxurious booths.
+You can appreciate the decoration while enjoying some of the most incredible hummus ever made plus one of the best dishes in the city—tender lamb shoulder with pomegranate molasses and chickpeas.
 Don’t miss the halloumi either.

 Fork